jeremielamboley/global-passport-index/README.md

 ## Developing

 Any database with a list of country in a ISO 3166-1 format can be added to enrich the ranking.
-I am planning to add the World Heritage List from the Unesco https://whc.unesco.org/en/list/xls/?2018

 If you want to develop the project further: